ss2552/Guide_3DS/docs/nl_NL/troubleshooting-post-install.md

 2. Power off your console, remove the SD card, insert it on your computer, download the latest release of [Luma3DS](https://github.com/LumaTeam/Luma3DS/releases/latest), extract `boot.firm` from the `Luma3DS.zip` and place it on the root of your SD card (replacing any existing file)
 3. Power off your console, remove the SD card, insert it on your computer and reformat your SD card according to your computer's operating system: [Windows](formatting-sd-\(windows\)), [macOS](formatting-sd-\(mac\)), [Linux](formatting-sd-\(linux\)) _(this will wipe your SD card data)_
 4. Test your SD card for errors by following the guide according to your computer's operating system: [Windows](h2testw-\(windows\)), [Linux](f3-\(linux\)), [macOS](f3xswift-\(mac\)).
 If your SD card is marked as faulty, then you will have to replace your SD card
 5. Your SD card slot may be broken.
-Join [r/3ds on Discord](https://discord.gg/3ds) for further assistance
+Join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for further assistance

 :::

 :::details Blue "BOOTROM ERROR" screen

 Your console is likely hard-bricked.
 You will need to buy an ntrboot flashcart to reinstall boot9strap in order to attempt to fix your console.
 This may also indicate a hardware issue that cannot be fixed.
-In any case, join [r/3ds on Discord](https://discord.gg/3ds) for assistance.
+In any case, join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) for assistance.

 - It is also possible that someone has set a boot-time splash screen that just looks like a brick.
 Try leaving your console powered on, waiting on the blue screen, for five minutes.